Software Engineering: A Modern Approach

 logging, etc. However, these functionalities are optional; depending on

-needed.
-An initial solution to this problem involves using inheritance
+initial solution to this problem involves using inheritance to create

-to create subclasses with each possible selection of features.
-The
+subclasses with each possible selection of features.
+The following list

-following list illustrates some of the subclasses that we can create
+illustrates some of the subclasses that could be created (note that

 indicates inheritance):